dom111/shscr/README.md

 # Set Up

-To run the screen savers type the command below
+To make the modules executable, use the format below
 ```
 sudo mv(cp) [module] /bin/[module]
 ```